 Track what works and adapt fast.
 Establish KPIs, make use of Google Analytics, and spend money on the fundamentals of on-premises CRM.
 Let the numbers guide your next course of action.

-A Salesforce report says that high-performing teams are 1.5x more likely to decide based on data, not gut instinct.
+A Salesforce report says that high-performing teams are 1.5x more likely to decide based on data, not gut instinct, which supports how to build a scalable marketing plan correctly.

 5. Content Is Your Long Game